jgrindall/udacity-fsjs-project1/README.md

 - I have removed prettier from the config - I am using only tslint.
 See git history for my prettier config.
 It does not play nicely with the coding standard I use (nor the one used by my team at work)

-Notable files for code review:
+Relevant Files:
 ----

 - Main application:
-    - src/routes/api/index.ts
+    - <a href='/blob/master/src/routes/api/index.ts'>src/routes/api/index.ts</a>
     - src/utilities/Resizer.ts

 - Middleware: